-The type of mesothelioma cell can be significant on a patient’s prognosis and treatment plan.
+The types of mesothelioma cells can be significant on a patient’s prognosis and treatment plan.
 About 60 percent of all mesothelioma cases are epithelioid.
-This cell type usually has a better prognosis than sarcomatoid, which accounts for about 10–25 percent of all mesothelioma cases.
-The remaining 30–40 percent of cases are biphasic, meaning a patient’s tumor exhibits both epithelioid and sarcomatoid cells.
+This cell type usually has a better prognosis than sarcomatoid, which accounts for about 25 percent of all mesothelioma cases.
+The remaining 15 percent of cases are biphasic, meaning a patient’s tumor exhibits both epithelioid and sarcomatoid cells.
 A biphasic diagnosis requires at least 10 percent of each cell pattern to be present in the tumor.

 Epithelioid tumors originate in the cells that line an organ, whereas sarcomatoid tumors start growing in the bone or soft tissues.
 Sarcomatoid cells tend to metastasize faster than epithelioid cells, making epithelioid cases generally more treatable.
 Most patients with epithelioid tumors undergo a multimodal treatment plan (treatment approach that combines multiple therapies, such as chemotherapy and radiation) to eradicate the cancer.